-This BLOG On Waiting Period Mortgage Guidelines After Housing Event And Bankruptcy Was UPDATED On May 15th, 2018
+This BLOG On Waiting Period Mortgage Guidelines After Housing Event And Bankruptcy Was UPDATED And PUBLISHED On July 23rd, 2020

-Home buyers who had a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale have mandatory waiting period in order to qualify for a mortgage.
+Homebuyers who had a prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale have a mandatory waiting period in order to qualify for a mortgage.

 - For FHA, VA, USDA loan programs, there is a waiting period of 2 years after Chapter 7 bankruptcy

 - Waiting period time clock starts from the discharge date of Chapter 7 bankruptcy

 - There is a three year waiting period after the recorded date of a foreclosure or deed in lieu of foreclosure to qualify for FHA and USDA Loans

 - There is a three-year waiting period to qualify after a short sale for an FHA and USDA loans after the short sale date which is reflected on the settlement statement

 - The U.S. Department Of Veteran Affairs (VA) has a two-year waiting period after Chapter 7 Bankruptcy, short sale, deed in lieu, and foreclosure to qualify for VA Home Loans

 In this article, we will discuss and cover Waiting Period Mortgage Guidelines After Housing Event And Bankruptcy.